Climate-Invariant Machine Learning

-We refer the reader interested in the details of the simulations and the coarse-graining (here by a factor of 8) to \cite{o2021response} and the methods section of \cite{yuval2020stable}.
-We summarize key differences in the mappings that are learned for SAM as compared to SPCAM below: \begin{itemize} \item the input vector does not contain the specific humidity, surface pressure, sensible heat flux, or the latent heat flux, but instead contains the total water concentration and uses distance to the equator as a proxy for solar insolation, \item the output vector includes the subgrid total non-precipitating water tendency instead of the subgrid specific humidity tendency, \item the output vector does not contain the subgrid longwave and shortwave heating; instead the radiative heating is included in the temperature tendency $\boldsymbol{\dot{T}}$, \item SAM uses a height-based vertical coordinate rather than a pressure-based one, and \item the (+4K) SAM simulation is not available and so the generalization experiment is from the (-4K) to the (+0K) simulation. \end{itemize}
+We refer the reader interested in the details of the simulations and the coarse-graining (here by a factor of 8) to \cite{yuval2020stable}.
+Differences in climate model formulation and ML parameterization design lead to key differences in the mappings learned for SAM as compared to SPCAM3/SPCESM2, which we summarize below: \begin{itemize} \item the input vector does not contain specific humidity, surface pressure, sensible heat fluxes, or latent heat fluxes, but instead contains the total non-precipitating water concentration and uses distance to the equator as a proxy for solar insolation, \item the output vector includes the subgrid total non-precipitating water tendency instead of the subgrid specific humidity tendency, and the subgrid liquid/ice static energy tendency instead of the subgrid temperature tendency, \item the output vector does not contain subgrid longwave and shortwave heating, \item SAM uses a height-based vertical coordinate rather than a pressure-based one, and \item the generalization experiment is from (-4K) to (+0K) (unavailable (+4K) simulation). \end{itemize}